SandyLudosky/FlickrMovieDatabase/README.md

-# FlickrMovieDatabase
-A read-only movie listing app using the Movie Database API

-# Project 1 - *Name of App Here*
+# Project 1 - * Flickr Movie Database*

-**Name of your app** shows the latest movies currently playing in theaters.
+**Flickr Movie Database** is a read-only movie listing app using the Movie Database API showing the latest movies currently playing in theaters.
 The app utilizes the Movie Database API to display images and basic information about these movies to the user.

 Time spent: **X** hours spent in total